WWE Rumors: Here’s Why Women’s Tag Team Title Match Was Reportedly Pulled From ‘SummerSlam’ Card

 According to WrestlingNews.co, the original plan was reportedly for the Women’s Tag Team Championship to be defended at SummerSlam.
-However, the outlet cited Dave Meltzer, who explained on a recent episode of Wrestling Observer Radio that WWE made the decision to remove the match from the SummerSlam card and have the titles defended on Raw in order to ensure that it didn’t get overshadowed by the higher-profile matches scheduled on Sunday.
+However, the outlet cited Dave Meltzer, who explained on a recent episode of Wrestling Observer Radio that WWE made the decision to remove the match from the SummerSlam card and have the titles defended on Raw in order to ensure it didn’t get overshadowed by the higher-profile matches scheduled on Sunday.

 “The women’s tag team [title match] was put on Raw to give them more time and not to get it lost on the pay-per-view,” Meltzer was quoted as saying.